ZhangChenALEX/SimpleNet_HardKD/README.md

 ```

 ## Acknowledgement

-Thanks for great inspiration from [PatchCore](https://github.com/amazon-science/patchcore-inspection)
+Thanks for great inspiration from [PatchCore](https://github.com/amazon-science/patchcore-inspection).

 ## License

-All code within the repo is under [MIT license](https://mit-license.org/)
+All code within the repo is under the [MIT license](https://mit-license.org/).